SoftwareAG/c8y-docs/content/apama/microservices-bundle/connect-to-cumulocity.md

 layout: redirect
 ---

-To support making these requests, we provide a helper event with actions to automatically connect to the Cumulocity IoT platform and then create requests which can be used to call other microservices.
+To support making these requests, we provide a helper event with actions to automatically connect to the {{< product-name-1 >}} platform and then create requests which can be used to call other microservices.
 This helper event is called `CumulocityRequestInterface` and is within the `com.apama.cumulocity` package.
-This helper event provides a static action which will connect to Cumulocity IoT and return an instance of the event.
-It can automatically connect either from within a microservice or the Cumulocity IoT platform itself, or from a remote correlator.
+This helper event provides a static action which will connect to {{< product-name-1 >}} and return an instance of the event.
+It can automatically connect either from within a microservice or the {{< product-name-1 >}} platform itself, or from a remote correlator.
 That instance has an action which will create a request to call a specific microservice.

 To create the connection from your own code, simply call the `connectToCumulocity` method and store the result: